arthursantana-CCR/multillmevaluation/README.md

   top_p: 1.0
   max_tokens: 7000

+# The knowledge blocks below are fixed infrastructure — do not edit it.

 hallucination_rubric: knowledge/hallucination/rubric.yaml

-# The knowledge block below is fixed infrastructure — do not edit it.
 # To use a framework in your task, reference it via placeholder (e.g. {{ccr.critical_thinking}}).
 knowledge:
   ccr: